 Simple English definitions for legal terms

-Read a random definition: irregular succession
+Read a random definition: take a deposition

 Planned Parenthood of Southeastern Pennsylvania v.
 Casey is a Supreme Court case that reaffirmed the decision of Roe v.
 Wade (1973) prohibiting states from disallowing abortion prior to viability.
 However, the Court overruled two aspects of the Roe decision: (1) the trimester distinction and (2) the use of strict scrutiny for judicial review of government regulation of abortions.